olin-build/abe-web/README.md

 ## Build and Run

-To launch the web app, run the following:
+To launch the web app, make sure you have a local ABE instance running on port 3000 and run the following:

-    node server.js
+    yarn run dev

 Then visit <http://localhost:8080> in your browser.